-There is no clear definition of 'sexting'.
-Professionals consider sexting to be 'sending or posting sexually suggestive images, including nude or semi-nude photographs, via mobiles or over the Internet.'
-Young people, however, are more likely to interpret sexting as 'writing and sharing explicit messages with people they know'.
-Similarly, many parents think of sexting as flirty or sexual text messages rather than images.
+Professionals consider youth produced sexual imagery to be 'sending or posting sexually suggestive images, including nude or semi-nude photographs, via mobiles or over the Internet.'
+Young people, however, are more likely to interpret youth produced sexual imagery as 'writing and sharing explicit messages with people they know'.
+Similarly, many parents think of youth produced sexual imagery as flirty or sexual text messages rather than images.